DJ Hero Review

 The scientists found that when the bacteria, which has been extracted from a number of places including brick kilns in the Indian city of Satna, is used as an enzyme it converts CO2 into CaCO3.
 Dr Anjana Sharma says the resulting CaCO3 can fetch minerals of economic value, as CaCO3 has a variety of uses from being used in the purification of iron from iron ore, neutralizing acidic effects in soil and water, and even as a dietary calcium supplement or antacid.

-According to project coordinator, Dr Sadhana Rayalu, the chemical reactions involved in the process have been successfully established is quoted as saying, "The enzyme can be put to work in any situation, like in a chamber fitted inside a factory chimney through which CO2 would pass before being emitted into the atmosphere, and it would convert the greenhouse gas into calcium carbonate.”
-The team are now studying the economic viability, cloning, expression and single-step purification for the bacteria.
-Finger’s crossed it’s cheaper and easier than CCS and therefore can be widely adopted, even in developing nations.
+Project coordinator, Dr Sadhana Rayalu, says, "The enzyme can be put to work in any situation, like in a chamber fitted inside a factory chimney through which CO2 would pass before being emitted into the atmosphere, and it would convert the greenhouse gas into calcium carbonate.”
+The team is now studying the economic viability, cloning, expression and single-step purification for the bacteria.
+Fingers crossed it’s cheaper and easier than CCS and therefore can be widely adopted, even in developing nations.

 The team has published its findings in the Indian Journal of Microbiology and its paper has been accepted for publication in the World Journal of Microbiology and Biotechnology.